MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/aks-baseline-content.md

 - [Azure Stack HCI (20H2)][].
 A hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid on-premises environment.
 An Azure Stack HCI cluster is implemented as a 2-8 node cluster.
 - [Azure Kubernetes Service on Azure Stack HCI][].
 An on-premises implementation of AKS, which automates running containerized applications at scale.
 - [Azure Arc][].
 A cloud-based service that extends the Azure Resource Manager–based management model to non-Azure resources including non-Azure virtual machines (VMs), Kubernetes clusters, and containerized databases.
-- [Azure Policy][].
+- [Azure Policy](/azure/governance/policy/overview).
 A cloud-based service that helps enforce organizational standards and assess compliance at-scale by evaluating Azure (including Arc-enabled) resources to the properties of those resources to business rules.
-This also includes Azure Policy for Kubernetes which applies policies to the workloads running inside the cluster.
+This also includes [Azure Policy for Kubernetes][] which applies policies to the workloads running inside the cluster.
 - [Azure Monitor][].
 A cloud-based service that maximizes the availability and performance of your applications and services by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
 - [Microsoft Defender for Cloud][].
 A unified infrastructure security management system that strengthens the security posture of your data centers and provides advanced threat protection across your hybrid workloads in the cloud and on-premises.
 - **Azure Automation.** Delivers a cloud-based automation and configuration service that supports consistent management across your Azure and non-Azure environments.